swalrus1/tris-mc/README.md

 # Vibe-build with Tris

-Tris is a Minecraft client mod that lets you chat an LLM directly from the game.
+Tris is a Minecraft client mod that lets you chat with an LLM directly from the game.
 The model can run commands on your behalf, so you can ask it to build, spawn mobs, heal you, etc.

-If you want an improvement for this mod, please, submit an issue.
+If you want an improvement for this mod, please submit an issue.
 Contributions are also appreciated.

 ## How to use